JeremyOlds/fs-journal/notes/05-javascript.md

 window.prompt - will create a new window that has a prompt for user window.alert - create window.confirm - creates a window with a true or false boolean return

+preventDefault() - function used to prevent the default event from happening